 Alternate Conformance Plans and Delayed Conformance Plans (ACP/DCP)

-If a site determines that it will not be able to meet the requirements of a Standard the site must develop and submit an Alternative Conformance Plan (ACP).
+If a site determines that it will not be able to meet the requirements of a Standard, the site must develop and submit an Alternative Conformance Plan (ACP).
 The means of alternative conformance must achieve, at a minimum, an equivalent level of safety, health, and environmental protection as that required in the Standard.
 The submitted ACP must identify the specific requirement within the Standard for which the site proposes to utilize an alternative means of conformance and must detail the means by which the site will ensure an equivalent level of protection or effectiveness that would otherwise be achieved by fully conforming to the TI requirements of the Standard.
 Note: If the components of the ACP are not implemented by the effective date of the Standard the site must also submit a Delayed Conformance Plan to cover that timespan.

 If a site determines that it will not be able to meet the effective date of a Standard, the site must develop and submit a Delayed Conformance Plan (DCP) for achieving conformance with the specific TI requirements.
 The DCP must identify the specific requirement within the standard with which the site has a conformance issue and detail the barriers and a timeline for delayed conformance.
 The DCP shall also provide interim actions or procedures implemented by the site that will ensure that safety, health, and environmental stewardship is not compromised as a result of the delay in conformance.